If you can’t wait to see Geralt’s new adventures in season three, we prepared a list of the ten best tv shows like The Witcher.

 The fantasy book series “The Wheel of Time” received a TV adaptation by Amazon Prime Video.

-The series takes place in a world where magic exists, but only selected women are able to use it.
+The series takes place in a world where magic exists, but only selected women can use it.
 The story follows Morain, one of the members of powerful and feminine sorcery called “As Sadai”, who arrives in a small village called “The Two Rivers”.
 In the village, she embarks on a fantastic journey across worlds with five men and women, one of whom will become the new incarnation of the “dragon” – the commander of the forces of light.
 According to prophecy, the new dragon carries unlimited power that will save humanity or destroy it forever.

 Watch: Amazon Prime